 At the conclusion of the examination, the chair tallies the votes of the members and records the results of the examination on the University Oral Examination form.
-Within five days of the examination, this form must be returned to the department graduate studies administrator who records the results.
+Within five days of the examination, this form must be returned to the degree program graduate studies administrator who records the results.

 Any violation of university policy or procedures should be reported by the chair to the school dean’s office for review.

-If the committee votes to fail a student, the committee chair sends within five days a written evaluation of the candidate’s performance to the major department and the student.
+If the committee votes to fail a student, the committee chair sends within five days a written evaluation of the candidate’s performance to the degree program and the student.
 Copies of the University Oral Examination form and this evaluation should also be sent to the school dean.
-Within 30 days and after review of the examining committee’s evaluation and recommendation, the chair of the student’s major department must send the student a written statement indicating the final action of the department.
+Within 30 days and after review of the examining committee’s evaluation and recommendation, the chair of the student’s degree program must send the student a written statement indicating the final action of the degree program.

-The committee also has the option of recommending that the student not be permitted to repeat the oral examination, but only if this action has been preceded by a written warning to the student from the department that the student has not been making satisfactory progress.
-In effect, this is a recommendation that the department should terminate the candidate.
-If the candidate is to be terminated, the guidelines for dismissal of graduate students must be followed (see GAP 5.6, Dismissal for Academic and Professional Reasons).
+The committee also has the option of recommending that the student not be permitted to repeat the oral examination, but only if this action has been preceded by a written warning to the student from the degree program that the student has not been making satisfactory progress.
+In effect, this is a recommendation that the degree program should terminate the candidate.
+If the candidate is to be terminated, the guidelines for dismissal of graduate students must be followed (see GAP 5.6 Dismissal for Academic and Professional Reasons).

 - GAP 4.5 Doctoral Degrees, Requirements